RylanSchaeffer/rylanschaeffer.github.io/content/thoughts/20200805_summer_interns/main.md

 - Establish a set time to take and give feedback.
 This will help ensure resentment doesn't build up over time due to unspoken issues.

+- A friend suggested that in the future, I (1) require daily stand-up and (2) tell my intern to work on a few threads in parallel so that if ever a single one is blocked, she can pivot to work on another until she becomes unblocked.

 - As a last comment, I'll probably impose basic linear algebra as a necessary prerequisite.